Find a Part Now

 Despite being a new generation, the second iteration of the CT6 takes design cues from the previous model.
 With a new interior, adding new technology, it is an improvement in technology, and has been modernized significantly.

-The second-generation CT6 multiple compartments from the previous generation such as, gearbox, size, design cues and platform.
+The second-generation CT6 carries over multiple compartments from the previous generation such as, gearbox, size, design cues and platform.

 Powertrain